-Receipts for travel items of Australia increased from 9,519 million US dollars in 1996 to 29,303 million US dollars in 2015 growing at an average annual rate of 6.59 %.The description is composed by Yodatai, our digital data assistant.
+Though Japan receipts for travel items fluctuated substantially in recent years, it tended to increase through 1996 - 2015 period ending at 24,968 million US dollars in 2015.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 International tourism receipts for travel items are expenditures by international inbound visitors in the reporting economy.
 The goods and services are purchased by, or on behalf of, the traveler or provided, without a quid pro quo, for the traveler to use or give away.
 These receipts should include any other prepayment made for goods or services received in the destination country.
 They also may include receipts from same-day visitors, except in cases where these are so important as to justify a separate classification.
 Excluded is the international carriage of travelers, which is covered in passenger travel items.
 Data are in current U.S. dollars.